 My Memories of Baha’u’llah

 When Bahá’u’lláh was banished from Baghdad in 1863, a few steadfast companions were chosen to accompany Him in this new exile.
 Among these was Ustád Muhammad-‘Alíy-i Salmání, who served as his barber.
 In this short memoir, Salmání tells his story and gives us a precious and intimate glimpse of the beginnings of the Bahá’í Faith and the life of Baha’u’llah in exile.

-Salmání was a rough and simple man.
-His memories of life with Bahá’u’lláh wander from episode to episode and should be understood to be nothing more than his own fascinating pilgrim notes.
+Salmání’s memories of life with Bahá’u’lláh are fascinating pilgrim notes.
 Together they give us a powerful appreciation of his devotion to his Beloved.
 The selection of the barber’s poems, translated at the end of the book, allows us to experience something of the joy of nearness that he knew.